BaselNsralla/react-form-validation/README.md

 # React-validation-tiny :passport_control:
 React js simple form validation.
 This is a very light react frontend validation module which uses `textarea`, `input` tags as the text containers.
 With ability to handle asynchronous validations.
-Feel free to push more :)
+Feel free to push more elements :)

 ## Documentation: